home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 ha_integration_type: hub
 ---

-The **UniFi Protect** {% term integrations %} adds support for retrieving camera feeds and sensor data from a [UniFi Protect application](https://ui.com/camera-security) by [Ubiquiti Networks, inc.](https://www.ui.com/) that is running on a UniFi OS Console.
+The **UniFi Protect** {% term integration %} adds support for retrieving camera feeds and sensor data from a [UniFi Protect application](https://ui.com/camera-security) by [Ubiquiti Networks, inc.](https://www.ui.com/) that is running on a UniFi OS Console.

 ## Prerequisites